gallantlab/motion_energy_matlab/README.md

 ## REFERENCES
 The original motion energy model was proposed by Watson and Ahumada (1985) and Adelson and Bergen (1985).
-The codes were written by Shinji Nishimoto (Nishimoto et al., 2011) and edited and commented by Mark Lescroart.
+The codes were written by Shinji Nishimoto (Nishimoto et al., 2011; Nishimoto and Gallant 2011) and edited and commented by Mark Lescroart.

 * Watson AB, Ahumada AJ Jr., Model of human visual-motion sensing.
 J Opt Soc Am A. 2(2):322-41.
 (1985)
 * Adelson EH, Bergen JR., Spatiotemporal energy models for the perception of motion., J Opt Soc Am A. 2(2):284-99.
 (1985)
 * Nishimoto S, Vu AT, Naselaris T, Benjamini Y, Yu B, Gallant JL., Reconstructing visual experiences from brain activity evoked by natural movies.
 Curr Biol.
 21(19):1641-6.
+(2011)
+* Nishimoto S, Gallant JL., A three-dimensional spatiotemporal receptive field model explains responses of area MT neurons to naturalistic movies.
+J Neurosci.
+31(41):14551-64.
 (2011)